 News and Events

-In early 2021, we're seeing an uptick in visitors -- including many who want to get outdoors and destress after a very stressful year!
+With renewed interest in gardening, we see quite a few "plantitas" and "plantitos."
+Mirisbiris has also been popular with those who want to get outdoors and destress!
 Music is also great for destressing, and a talented local, blind musician, Mr. Jun Balinquit is providing live keyboard and guitar music on most weekends.